c2v4/Java-Collections-Overview/slides.md

 ???

-- add returns true if collection was modified
+- add returns true if the collection was modified
 - remove returns true if element existed
 - notice there's no way to get an element